Calculator

 $/kWh

-Use your current variable tariff price per kWh.
+Use your local variable tariff price per kWh.
+Enter the value from your own bill; no exchange-rate conversion is applied.

 $